UK’s Johnson seeks to rule out Brexit delay beyond 2020

-LONDON (AP) — British Prime Minister Boris Johnson is signalling that he won’t soften his Brexit stance now that he has a majority in Parliament, seeking to rule out any extension of an end-of 2020 deadline to strike a trade deal with the European Union.
+LONDON (AP) — British Prime Minister Boris Johnson is signaling that he won’t soften his Brexit stance now that he has a majority in Parliament, seeking to rule out any extension of an end-of 2020 deadline to strike a trade deal with the European Union.

 Johnson’s office says the government will insert a clause in its Withdrawal Agreement Bill to rule out extending trade negotiations with the EU beyond next year.
 That could mean Britain leaving without a deal at the start of 2021, a prospect that alarms many U.K. businesses.